A brief history of the slide rule

 The golden age

-In 1859 the French artillery lieutenant Amédée Mannheim perfected the scales introducing the movable cursor: the modern slide rule was born.
+In 1859 the French artillery lieutenant Amedee Mannheim perfected the scales introducing the movable cursor. the modern model was born.

-With the Mannheim slide rule appears the cursor, ca. 1860
+With the Mannheim model appears the cursor, ca. 1860

 In order to improve accuracy, proportional to the length of the scales, where produced models very large, also circular or cylindrical.